pellescholten/TEaTree/README.md

 -pa 8
 ```

-The script `collapse_RM_annotation.py` will remove overlapping repeat annotations based on bit score.
+The script `collapseTree.py` will remove overlapping repeat annotations based on bit score.
-The command below will generate two files: `GRCm38.p6.genome.fa.out.collapsed.gtf.gz` and `GRCm38.p6.genome.fa.out.collapsed.bed.gz`.
-The `.gtf.gz` file can be used for counting reads mapping to repeat anotations (e.g., STAR, featureCount).

 The two flags below are required.
 Please specify an input `.fa.out` file with the `-i` flag, and an output file basename with the `-o` flag.